rjfinn/starterkit-tutorials-bak/tutorials/cellular-iot-button.md

   led_blue = 1;
 }
 ```
 Now, we send our data to the TCP input in our Flow.
 This is based on using HTTP, so its still expecting an JSON result.
 That's fine for this example, but feel free to change it.
+You'll also notice that at this point SW2 turns into button1/btn1 and SW3 to button2/btn2.
 ```
 void send_button_data(char btn1, char btn2)
 {